Louisiana College Athletics

 The LC men had no trouble putting up points, but struggled to hold Concordia's men off the scoreboard in an 88-77 loss.

-While three Wildcats reached double figures scoring - Jarrod Jackson had 21 points and Daniel Greenhouse and Jeremy Hollier 13 apiece - Concordia's big two of Brad Walker and Kenny Williams proved too much for the LC men to overcome.
+Daniel Greenhouse and Jeremy Hollier 13 apiece - Concordia's big two of Brad Walker and Kenny Williams proved too much for the LC men to overcome.

 Walker scored a career high 30 points and pulled down 12 rebounds for a double-double to go along with five blocks and five steals while Williams scored 21 points.